All-to-key Attention for Arbitrary Style Transfer: Method

-\textbf{Progressive Attention.} All-to-all attention ``cannot see the wood for the trees'' since it focuses directly on a specific position.
-Progressive attention tackles this problem by \emph{progressively} focusing from the coarse-grained region to the fine-grained position (as shown in Figure \ref{fig:meth_vis} (g) (h) (i)).
-Paying attention to the coarse-grained (as shown in Figure \ref{fig:meth_vis} (g)) in the first step contributes to matching style patterns on a larger scale; thus, the attention after $argmax$ (as shown in Figure \ref{fig:meth_vis} (h)) can concentrate on a coarse style pattern with more similar semantics.
-Fine-grained positions can be further located via point-wise attention within this coarse-grained region.
-As shown in Figure \ref{fig:meth_vis} (i), progressive attention finally matches the chin edge, avoiding introducing an eye pattern.
-The technical implementation of progressive attention is shown in Figure \ref{fig:meth_dp}. $Q^l$ and $K^l$ are obtained similarly as distributed attention but using a different $1 \times 1$ Conv.
+\textbf{Progressive Attention.} All-to-all attention focuses directly on a specific position.
+PA \emph{progressively} concentrates its attention from the coarse-grained region to the fine-grained position (as shown in Fig. \ref{fig:meth_vis} (g) (h) (i)).
+Paying attention to the coarse-grained (as shown in Fig. \ref{fig:meth_vis} (g)) in the first step contributes to matching style patterns on a larger scale; thus, the attention after $argmax$ (as shown in Fig. \ref{fig:meth_vis} (h)) can concentrate on a coarse style pattern with more similar semantics.
+Fine-grained positions can be further located via point-wise attention within this coarse-grained region, as shown in Fig. \ref{fig:meth_vis}.
+In addition, since queries within a local region are matched to the same keys within a local region, their transferred features also have regional stability.
+The technical implementation of PA is shown in Fig. \ref{fig:meth_dp}. $Q^l$ and $K^l$ are obtained similarly as distributed attention but using a different $1 \times 1$ Conv.
 The first step of progressive attention is implemented as patch-wise attention along the first axis, which takes a block region as a token instead of a specific position.
 Specifically, we use $argmax$ to match only the most similar coarse-grained region, and therefore, the output of this step is the index matrix that stores sparse indices of patch-wise tokens across $b^l \times b^l$ blocks:

-where $P_{1}^l$ denotes the first step of progressive attention.
+where $P_{1}^l$ denotes the first step of PA.
 With $P_{idx}^l$, we can reshuffle the tokens of $K^l$ and $B(F_s^l)$ to semantically matching the spatial arrangement of the tokens of $Q^l$:

 where $reshuffle(*,*)$ denotes the reshuffle operation.
 The second step of progressive attention $P_{2}^l$ is implemented as regional attention, where tokens attend to their neighbors within non-overlapped blocks.
 Attention score in this step is calculated along the second axis of $Q^l$ and $\widetilde{K}^l$: